Castrillón

-Castrillón is a municipality in Asturias, located on the central coast.
-It has an area of 56.70 km² and a population of 22,361 inhabitants (in 2005).
-The most important population centres are the capital Piedras Blancas, Salinas, and Raíces.
+Castrillón is a municipality in Asturias, located on the central coast of Spain.
+It has an area of 56.70 km2 and had a population of 22,361 inhabitants (in 2005).
+The most important population centres are the capital Piedrasblancas, Salinas, and Raíces.

 Asturias Airport is located in Castrillón.
-The airport is located in Anzu, parish of Santiago del Monte, municipality of Castrillón, 15 km from Avilés, 40 km from Gijón and 47 km from the regional capital, Oviedo.
+The airport is located in Anzu, parish of Santiagu'l Monte, municipality of Castrillón, 15 km from Avilés, 40 km from Gijón and 47 km from the regional capital, Oviedo.

 Geography

 Situated on the littoral plain, the county is one of the flattest areas in Asturias.
 Its coast is formed by a series of beaches and cliffs.
 For this reason, the county is known as "the county of the 7 beaches", even though there are more than seven beaches along its long coastline.

 Inland, the area is characterized by the smoothness of the landscape, mainly formed by fertile valleys with a small river network that crosses the county.
 The altitude increases steadily towards the Southwest, with the peak in the Alto del Marqués (438 m).